coriolus/Snake-game/README.md

 After deciding to make this game (a long overdue project), I had to tackle the problem of terminal control to achieve the classic look of this game in GUI-like console application.

-The options on table were *ncurses* library, which is now probably a standard way to implement a portable solution, *conio* library from the old days of MS-DOS compilers and Windows API.
+The options on the table were *ncurses* library, which is now probably a standard way to implement a portable solution, *conio* library from the old days of MS-DOS compilers and Windows API.
 It seemed there are plenty of resources online how to create a console game with *ncurses* library but not many how to do that with Windows API.
-I was up for a challenge so I decided not to use *ncurses*, and instead use just Windows API calls with ANSI escape sequences (these sequences are supported since Windows 10 version 1511).
+I was up for a challenge so I decided not to use *ncurses*, and instead use just Windows API calls with ANSI escape sequences (supported since Windows 10 version 1511).

 **Game features:**
 -  snake's position on the screen is stored in three separate structures, the head, the body and the tail.
 The body only stores coordinates when a snake changes direction, so not every coordinate is stored